What to expect?

 When seeking the right type of therapy and the right therapist for oneself, one needs to know that not every approach works equally well for everyone, and that not every therapist is a good fit for every client.
 The therapist's personality and style should match your personality and needs.
 Therefore, giving it a few sessions to feel it all out should enable you to make the right choice for yourself .
 There is a good therapist out there for everyone, so don't feel discouraged if during the first try you don't find the right person.

 How long does therapy last and when will I start feeling better?

 The duration of therapy depends on the type and the severity of the issues that brought you to the treatment, and on what works best for you.
-As this type of therapy aims to bring about deep and long-lasting psychological changes not by dealing with the symptoms, but by focusing on the transformation of the underlying reasons that fuel the distressing symptoms, it does take some time to uncover these reasons and work through the old ways.
-The goal is to not simply put a band-aid on the wound, but to get to the bottom of it and heal it entirely.
+As this type of therapy aims to bring about deep and long-lasting psychological changes, not by dealing with the symptoms, but by focusing on the transformation of the underlying mechanisms that fuel the distressing symptoms, it does take some time to uncover these mechanisms and work through the old ways.
+The goal is not to simply put a band-aid on the wound, but to get to the bottom of it and heal it entirely.